10 Of The Best 90s Halloween Costumes

-As millennials, most of us spent a considerable part of our childhood basking in the glory days of the 1990s.
-It was a wonderful decade when Sega reigned supreme among gaming systems, Nickelodeon featured all our favorite shows (Are You Afraid of the Dark?), and some of the best family Halloween movies were released (Hocus Pocus, Ernest Scared Stupid, and Nightmare Before Christmas)!
-So what millennial wouldn't want to to kick it back to the 90s with their Halloween costumes?
+As millennials, most of us spent much of our childhood basking in the glory days of the 1990s.
+It was an incredible decade when Sega reigned supreme among gaming systems, Nickelodeon featured all our favorite shows (Are You Afraid of the Dark?), and some of the best family Halloween movies were released (Hocus Pocus, Ernest Scared Stupid, and Nightmare Before Christmas)!
+So, what millennials wouldn’t want to return to the 90s with their Halloween costumes?

-In my opinion, a decade has never been more inundated with interesting, silly, and brilliant media, so pay homage to the 90s this Halloween with these amazing 90's Halloween costumes!
-We have quite a few to choose from group costumes to individual costumes if you are going to a costume party solo.
-There are plenty of 90's costume ideas out there just waiting to be worn!
+I think a decade has never been more inundated with interesting, silly, and brilliant media, so pay homage to the 90s this Halloween with these fantastic 90s Halloween costumes!
+We have quite a few to choose from group costumes to individual costumes if you go to a costume party solo.
+Whether you want to look like Power Rangers or a character from Jurassic Park, you will have the perfect Halloween experience.
+Plenty of ’90s Halloween costume ideas are just waiting to be worn at the Halloween party!

 If you were looking for 90s costume ideas, you’ve come to the right place!